What is Round Robin Call Routing?

 You can also use round robin routing in addition to other types of call routing (such as simultaneous ringing) to ensure no calls go unanswered or long wait times.

-Why Does Your Business Need Round Robin Routing?
+Why Does Your Business Need a Round Robin Phone System?

 Part of offering excellent customer service and sales support is setting up your teams and agents for success.
 Proper training and call management features can help with this.